 The teacher education program at IUPUI has a central mission to prepare teachers to work in urban schools.
-Prospective teachers do most of their early field and student teaching experiences in urban settings where they work with a diverse K-12 student population.
+Teacher candidates do their early field and student teaching experiences in urban settings where they work with a diverse K-12 student population.
 Data indicate that approximately 63-65% of our graduates entering the teaching profession are hired by urban school districts.
-All special education and ENL students must also complete either a secondary or elementary program in conjunction with their dual program to ensure they have content knowledge in the core academic subjects.
+All special education and ENL students must complete either a secondary or elementary program in conjunction with their addition program to ensure they have content knowledge in the core academic subjects.